Student Life - Services and Information for Students

 *Schedule may change due to special events.

 The law school provides 24 hour surveillance, through security guards who patrol the building on a regular basis.
 The security desk is located in the lobby of the law school and available at 973-642-8725.
 Students are urged to walk with companions during evening hours and to use the Seton Hall Law School complimentary shuttle service when returning to parking lots or to Newark railroad stations.
-For more information, view security topics listed below or contact Gerry Lenihan at 973-642-8252.
+For more information, view security topics listed below or contact Christopher Gialanella, Security Manager, at 973-477-6208 (office) or 973-803-6062 (cell).

 Public safety & Security links